X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA04spritebatch.md

 Now when you run this code, the carriage will be scaled down so they fit on the flat areas, next we just need to add some color to them!

 Or actually: remove some color, as in graphics programming the color ‘white’ is the combination of all colors together.
 Every possible color is made up of 3 components: the Red, Green and Blue (RGB) components.
 If you add all of them together, you get white.
-If you only mix red an blue together, you get purple.
+If you only mix red and blue together, you get purple.
 If you use none of them, you get black.

 ## Coloring the player sprites

-The Color argument in the SpriteBatch.Draw() method is a useful tool to use, before the image is rendered to the screen MonoGame looks up the color of each of the pixels of the image and applies the color you specified in the SpriteBatch.Draw() method.
+The Color argument in the SpriteBatch.Draw() method is a useful tool to use before the image is rendered to the screen MonoGame looks up the color of each of the pixels of the image and applies the color you specified in the SpriteBatch.Draw() method.
 Next, the Red components of both colors are multiplied with each other, the same is true for both Green and Blue components.
 The resulting color is then rendered to the screen!

 Let us say you want to render a white pixel to the screen which has full Red, Green and Blue components (RGB = 1,1,1).
 If you specified *Blue* as *Color* argument of the SpriteBatch, the Draw method having RGB = 0,0,1 would result in a color that is: